Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Directors always appreciate Thai Hoa's professionalism.
 Director Bui Thac Chuyen also shared that he felt lucky to participate in this project, how do you feel?

-Mr. Chuyen said that, but in fact, I am the lucky one.
-In the current film scene, to find a war-themed film project like Tunnels that has investors to invest in is not easy.
+Mr. Chuyen said that, but actually I am the lucky one.
+In the current film scene, to find a war-themed film project like the Tunnels that has investors to invest in is not easy.
 There was a time when I thought I wouldn't be able to do the project, my role would be cut, but fate kept the role for me, so I am the lucky one.

 No actor is a box office guarantee.